peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### Write
     public static void Write​(Object objValue, OutputStream stream) throws IOException
-<p><b>At the moment, use the overload of this method that takes a <code>CBOREncodeOptions</code> object.
-The object
- <code>CBOREncodeOptions.Default</code> contains recommended settings for
- CBOREncodeOptions, and those settings may be adopted by this overload (without a CBOREncodeOptions argument) in the next major version.</b>
- </p> <p>Writes a CBOR object to a CBOR data stream.
-See the
+<p>Writes a CBOR object to a CBOR data stream.
+See the three-parameter Write
- three-parameter Write method that takes a CBOREncodeOptions. </p>
+ method that takes a CBOREncodeOptions. </p>

 **Parameters:**